- Home

 Heartburn may make you feel too uncomfortable to eat much, which could lead to weight loss.
 Keeping a diary of the foods you eat and your symptoms can help you identify which foods trigger the heartburn.
 If the tips below don’t relieve heartburn, let your doctor know.
 They may be able to prescribe medicines to help.

-How to manage heartburn
+How to manage reflux

 - Avoid large meals; try to eat three small meals and three snacks throughout the day.